thijnmens/KeyDownloader/README.md

-    the second value is the delay between downloads, please keep this at the default value. the third value is the last key that should be downloaded in decimal numbers. the fourth value is really handy if you want to start with all the latest songs instead of all those ppv1 songs. after this the downloads will start and you are done!
+    the second value is the delay between downloads, please keep this at the default value. the third value is the last key that should be downloaded in decimal numbers. the fourth value is really handy if you want to start with all the latest songs instead of all those ppv1 songs. the fifth value is the max amount of ram the program can use in precent. after this the downloads will start and you are done!

 # Questions